 Some tips and tricks for teamfights:

-- A good way to move through the enemy team is to use Elastic Slingshot on their carries (these will likely be at the back of their team), Stretching Strike in their team to slow assasins and initiators, then Let's Bounce while moving back to your team.
+- A good way to move through the enemy team is to use Elastic Slingshot on their carries (these will likely be at the back of their team), Stretching Strikes in their team to slow assasins and initiators, then Let's Bounce while moving back to your team.
 This often makes the enemy focusing you, and you do damage to their carries while protecting your team in an aggresive way.
 As your ultimate also applies a slight knockback, it can either knock carries out of the fight for a time or knock them towards your team, depending on where you land with Elastic Slingshot.

 - If your team is trying to escape and you know you are about to die, use Elastic Slingshot to jump behind the enemy team if possible.
 This will make enemies turn around and loose time while they kill you and your blobs, which will save the rest of your team.